-The Taj Mahal, the Crown of the Palaces as it is called, is an ivory-coloured marble mausoleum on the south bank of the Yamuna river in Agra.
+The Taj Mahal, the Crown of the Palaces as it is called, dates to the 1640s and is an ivory-coloured marble mausoleum on the south bank of the Yamuna river in Agra.
 The Yamuna is one of the source rivers of the Ganges.

 Trace the Yamuna back to its source and you are high up in the Himalayas.

 The Mughal emperor Shah Jahan ordered the building of the mausoleum to house the tomb of his wife Mumtaz Mahal.
-The mausoleum was built and completed in the 1640s and after Shah Jahan’s own death it became a tomb he shared with his wife.
+And after Shah Jahan’s own death it became a tomb he shared with his wife.

-Compared to the huge scale of the mausoleum, the room that contains the crypt is small, and we were of course part of a long winding number of people circulating around the room and out again.
+Within the mausoleum the couple are laid out with their faces turned towards Mecca.
+And compared to the huge scale of the mausoleum, the room that contains the crypt is small.
+I recall that we were of course part of a long winding number of people circulating around the room and out again.